 29. Where is the SVO2 obtained from?

-The optical module connector in the top of the line Swan-Ganz catheter.
+The optical module connector in the top-of-the-line Swan-Ganz catheter.

 30. VO2 is the amount of what?